Cynthia7979/TextGameModel/README.md

 To start building a text game model.

  This model needs several images and font.
- You can download them with the files.(Upload later) Take a look at http://pan.baidu.com/s/1mi2ogcC to download them.
+ You can download them with the files.
+In imgs folder You can, also, take a look at http://pan.baidu.com/s/1mi2ogcC to download them.
  Put them in a folder named 'imgs' and put it in a folder with code file.
- !!!Remember to name the code file folder 'TextGame' !!!
- Test file is for testing, like it says.
-It seems having some problem.
- Please put the test file outside the 'TestGame' folder

-Have a good day~
+Have a good day
+\(£Þv£Þ¡ñ)/